ThalaLabs/thala-sdk/.changeset/itchy-shrimps-retire.md

 "@thalalabs/router-sdk": minor
 ---

-Use a new router contract for both v3 and v2 pools
+Use a new router contract which compatible with both v3 and v2 pools